psas/procedure-book/06-OnTower.markdown

 ## Tools for On Tower Procedures

-  - Small flashlight to view DVR inside aeroshell
+  - Small flashlight to view inside aeroshell
-  - Spotting Tube, to block light while inspecting the DVR LEDs
+  - Spotting Tube, to block light while inspecting internal LEDs
   - Medium flat-head screw driver, for main switches, make sure it will fit thru the aeroshell holes

 ## Pre-Launch